abhiramasonny/jaithon/ROADMAP.md

         made legible for the first time: jaithon.ast.node.init (6.2%), jaithon.compile.lexer._push (6.1%), jaithon.compile.lexer.init (5.6%)
-        -- 18% of the compiler between them, each with a NAMED refusal
+        -- 18% of the compiler between them, each with a NAMED refusal 7''.
+NOT MERGED -- the pair-over-list-of-tuples OSR head arm.
+Built, correct, switch-gated, loses no compiled body, and measured at ZERO on two independent A/Bs.
+Three adversarial reviews: one found no defect, one priced an unmentioned cost (compile attempts 445 -> 1035 on lib/jaithon), and one found a REGRESSION -- a pair loop whose components are often null now compiles and then bails at the entry guard once per null element, 3.50x slower than HEAD.
+The arm samples one element and pins both component tags with no null-density check, where the list-BIND head refuses past 1 in 64.
+Held until that check exists AND the chain below it is cleared, because until then it buys nothing.
     8. only then: a total meet over SlotKind, with the lattice laws (commutativity, associativity, absorption) checked exhaustively by a gate rather than argued in a comment

+## Where the chain actually leads

+The scoping pass for the loop-head arms is the most useful negative result since the design phase, and it reorders what is left.

+**The refusal ranking does not survive contact with the work.** "A pair loop over something other than a live dict view" is the largest refusal in the compiler by count -- and only about **10 of the 106** pair-loop sites in `lib/jaithon` are the shape it names.
+The other 96 are `.enumerate()`, which returns a user iterator (`lib/std/core.jai:75`) and hits the same site wearing the same message.
+Ranking by that string credited one shape with another's events.
+Same lesson as counting events instead of distinct sites, one level further in: the refusal STRING is not the refusal.

+**Both headline refusals are chains, and link 2 is the same in both.**

+* `jaithon.ast.node.init` (6.18%) is blocked at its pair loop -- but a probe of the identical body over a DICT, where the head arm already exists, still declines, at the callee.
+The real blocker is `jaithon.ast.schema._default_field` (3.17%), which never compiles:
+  **"OP_RETURN: a body returning both int and list"**.
+* `jaithon.compile.lexer.init` (5.61%) needs a string-iteration arm that does
+  not exist -- and would still be worth nothing, because its accumulator is a comprehension target sitting on the interpreter's stack BELOW the OSR entry, which the OSR model cannot see.
+That is an entry-contract change, not an arm.

+`_default_field` returns `-1`, `[]`, `Span.none()`, `false`, `0`, `0.0`.
+No
+single `SlotKind` covers int-or-list, and no widening rule in this tier can invent one. **The chain ends at the lattice**, which is item 8 -- so item 8 is not the last thing on the list, it is the thing the list was pointing at.
+Measured ceiling on a body that does compile once its chain is clear:
+58.5M -> 0.76M instructions, 77x.

 ## The method, which is the durable part